lrc-se/aoc-2025/README.md

 ### Day 6 (C#)

 I was a bit too trigger-happy with the input parsing in part 1, so I had to backtrack to a more generic approach for part 2.
 LINQ-heavy, with some GC-friendly performance enhancements.
 Oh, and the right-to-left direction doesn't actually matter.

+### Day 7 (C#)

+For part 1 I just went ahead and traced the beams at first, since it was easy enough.
+When part 2 then turned out to be another instance of the rather common graph traversal count problem I implemented a just as common memoized recursive solution with pre-computed connections, counting backwards, and then reused the connection data to arrive at the answer immediately in part 1 instead.